 - Once the wire disappears, delete the Work Path by clicking on the Trash Can.
 If the wire did not completely disappear, just paint with the Spot Healing brush over the exposed area to clean up.

 This technique works great as long as you are not in front of areas like the building columns or details.
 I found in this case, still use the Spot Healing Brush on these areas – but just click once and move along.
 It will do an amazing job in most cases.
+Note: To get rid of the path line on the image, open Path Panel and press DEL to remove the work path.

 In the image above, the only areas that caused a problem was where one line went through the large ornamental balls – these had to be copied onto another layer, transformed, and layer masked to line up.
 Otherwise, no major problems and very fast even though there were lots of power lines.
 The traffic light was cloned out, and street light was removed using Edit -> Fill – Content-Aware after selecting with Lasso Tool.
 The new Topaz Black and White Effects was used to create the color effect on this image.